kaiaai/kaiaai.github.io/_posts/2024-03-18-tutorial-connect-ld14p-lidar.md

 ## Connect LD14P to ESP32
 Follow these steps to connect LD14P to ESP32:
+- if the LD14P you purchased comes with a connector cable, consider using that connector cable for the ESP32 connection
+  - alternatively, order an LD14P-to-ESP32 cable from the makerspet.com online store (when the store opens later in 2024)
+  - if your LD14P does not have a connector cable, consider obtaining a 4-pin JST GH 1.25mm pitch header connector with wires (AliExpress, Amazon, eBay, etc.)
+  - alternatively, if you are experienced at soldering by hand, you might try cable soldering wires directly to the LD14P connector pins.
+That said, don't do this unless you know what you are doing because soldering can potentially damage your LD14P.
 - refering to [LD14P connector pinout](https://www.waveshare.com/wiki/D200_LiDAR_Kit), connect
   - LD14P VCC to 5V
   - LD14P GND to GND